 - Including information that is not specific to that field, such as a color in the manufacturer part number or the brand of your item in the item specific for size

 - Using inaccurate or misleading information for required product details (such as "Does not apply" or "N/A") when describing required product identifiers (such as brand, UPC, or MPN), or information other than what the manufacturer provided, if the manufacturer has provided that information for your product

-Keyword spamming is when people use words or details (such as brands, item condition, model names, pop culture terms, product names, style, and type) that have nothing to do with their items so that their listings will show up in search results.
+Keyword spamming is when people use words or details (such as brands, item condition, model names, pop culture terms, product names, style, and type) that have nothing to do with their items so that their listings or products will show up in search results.
 Since this clutters eBay and makes buying and selling more difficult, we don't allow keyword spamming (see also brand names).Allowed

 - You can use synonyms to describe an item.
 For example, you can call a handbag a purse

 - Calling out similarities – for example, when selling a DVD, don't talk about Blu-ray discs